alexey-anufriev/kubernetes-bare-metal-cluster-installer/README.md

 ```
 sudo ./k8s-cluster-setup.sh \
-    -n <cluster-name> \
+    -n <node-name> \
-    -h <cluster-host> \
+    -h <node-host> \
     -u <remote-user> \
     -p <remote-user-password> \
-    -m <cluster-mode:master/worker> \
+    -m <node-mode:master/worker> \
     -i <install-updates:true/false> \
-    -c <cleanup:true/false>
+    -c <cleanup:true/false> \
+    -l <node-label>
 ```

-- `cluster-name` desired name of the cluster.
+- `node-name` desired name of the node.
 Will be used to set a hostname of the remote machine, as well as hostname of the local SSH configuration (for maintenance access).

-- `cluster-host` remote server host where the node must be installed.
+- `node-host` remote server host where the node must be installed.

 - `remote-user` root user name for remote access.

 - `remote-user-password` root user password for remote access.

-- `cluster-mode:master/worker` k8s node role (either master or worker).
+- `node-mode:master/worker` k8s node role (either master or worker).

 - `install-updates:true/false` whether to install updates or not.

 - `cleanup:true/false` whether to perform post-install cleanup or not (remove installer files).

+- `node-label` additional node label.

-Every installer execution creates a working directory named after `<cluster-name>-<cluster-host>` where logs and stages progress is saved.
+Every installer execution creates a working directory named after `<node-name>-<node-host>` where logs and stages progress is saved.
 Every log file is named after the timestamp of the installation start.

 ## Stages